 Combination therapy with infliximab and azathioprine has been reported more favourable than monotherapy for induction and maintenance of steroid-free remission, and for avoidance of postoperative recurrence[140,141].
 Higher serum trough concentrations of infliximab, lower anti-infliximab antibodies and better clinical outcomes may occur more frequently in patients receiving combination therapy with azathioprine[139,142].
 Colombel et al[139] specifically reported that combination may be superior to azathioprine or infliximab alone, not only for induction and maintenance of steroid free remission, but also for increased mucosal healing rates in adult patients with moderate to severe CD.
 The described effect was sustained at one-year follow up.
 The beneficial effects of combination therapy on mucosal healing, steroid-free remission and sustained increase in quality of life have been reported in both UC[143] and CD[144].
 Sokol et al[145] conducted a prospective cohort study and reported favourable six month outcomes with regards to disease activity, infliximab dose and need of other anti-TNF alpha agents such as adalimumab.

-On the contrary, Lichtenstein et al pooled data from multicentre prospective randomised controlled trials in adult patients with IBD and concluded that concomitant use of immunomodulators-principally thiopurines but also methotrexate in isolated cases with CD- did not significantly increase efficacy or alter thiopurine safety; infusion reactions were about 50% less in combined therapy than in infliximab monotherapy[146].
+On the contrary, Lichtenstein et al pooled data from multicentre prospective randomised controlled trials in adult patients with IBD and concluded that concomitant use of immunomodulators-principally thiopurines but also methotrexate in isolated cases with CD did not significantly increase efficacy or alter thiopurine safety; infusion reactions were about 50% less in combined therapy than in infliximab monotherapy[146].

 Van Assche et al[147] conducted an open label randomised controlled trial to evaluate the influence of anti-TNF alpha discontinuation after patients had been in remission for at least six months with combined therapy; no clear benefit of continuing combined therapy beyond six months from clinical remission was demonstrated.